gjtorikian/tailwind_merge/README.md

 # border rounded p-5
 ```

 tailwind-merge overrides conflicting classes and keeps everything else untouched.
-In the case of the `MySlightlyModifiedInput`, the input now only renders the classes `border rounded p-5`.
+In the case of the your implementation of `ConfirmEmailComponent`, the input now only renders the classes `border rounded p-5`.

 ## Features